ganeti/ganeti/doc/design-optables.rst

   automatically upon addition of the filter.

 - A priority.
 This is a non-negative integer.
-Filters are processed in order of increasing priority until a rule applies.
+Filters are processed in order of increasing priority.
 While there is a well-defined order in which rules of the same priority are evaluated (increasing watermark, then the uuid, are taken as tie breakers), it is not recommended to have rules of the same priority that overlap and have different actions associated.

-- A list of predicates.
-The rule fires, if all of them hold true for the job.
+- A list of predicates to be matched against the job.

 - An action.
 For the time being, one of the following, but more actions might be added in the future (in particular, future